 At times you may receive overpayments from your clients that you need to track.
 There are a few workflow options to choose from to record and track the overpayments.
-This articles uses the example of a client that has overpaid a bill by $50.

 When the overpayment is applied to the bill, the overage amount will be added to the Operating account, allocated to the client's Matter.
 We recommend that you show the Client Account Payment information on bills so that your clients' can see the overpayment amounts you are holding on their behalf.
 See the Client Account's on Bills section of this article to learn how to update your Bill Themes.